Why My Brain Starts Working When It’s Time to Sleep

 Night is the only time left for the brain to process everything.

-It’s like your mind saying: “You ignored me all day.
+It is like your mind saying: “You ignored me all day.
 Now it’s my turn.”

 And unfortunately, its timing is terrible